quadrixm/point-of-sale/README.md

 >>> continue
 ```

-It will ask you to enter product codes in serial i.e `ACDDC`
+It will ask you to enter product codes in serial i.e `ABCDABAA`

 ```bash
 Current pricing